zeroc-ice/ice/distribution/src/icesl/README-bin.txt

 About this distribution
 ======================================================================

-This distribution is a binary release of Ice for Silverlight @ver@ including the following components:
+This distribution is a binary release of Ice for Silverlight 0.1.0 including the following components:

 - The Ice for Silverlight runtime assembly, as well as the Ice for